top of page

 The SLT/Governor link is Dr Andrew Middleton, Head of Computing.

-Our School Careers Adviser is Emma Jackson and can be contacted on 01477 29532 or email to emma.jackson@hccs.info
+Our School Careers Adviser is Emma Jackson and can be contacted via email emma.jackson@hccs.info

-She is available in school and her office is located upstairs on the Student Services corridor.
+She is available in school and her office is located in the Sixth Form block.
 Her working times are 8.45-1.45 usually Monday, Wednesday and Thursday.

 Careers Guidance at HCCS